dddrrreee/cs240lx-22spr/labs/8-i2c-adc/README.md

 ---------------------------------------------------------------------------
 ### Part 1: write the ADC driver (using the `staff-i2c.o` i2c)

+NOTE:
+   - If you run `make` in the `code` directory, it will compile a binary using the staff `.o` files.
+You should be able to run this binary.

 We want a known signal to check your ADC implementation.
 Using the potentiometer makes this relatively easy.
 It also re-enforces that after awhile, datasheets look very similar and they often aren't that bad.